metio/terraform-provider-k8s/docs/data-sources/networking_istio_io_sidecar_v1_manifest.md

 Optional:

 - `bind` (String) The IP(IPv4 or IPv6) or the Unix domain socket to which the listener should be bound to.
-- `capture_mode` (String) When the bind address is an IP, the captureMode option dictates how traffic to the listener is expected to be captured (or not).Valid Options: DEFAULT, IPTABLES, NONE
+- `capture_mode` (String) When the bind address is an IP, the captureMode option dictates how traffic to the listener is expected to be captured (or not).
+Valid Options: DEFAULT, IPTABLES, NONE
 - `port` (Attributes) The port associated with the listener. (see [below for nested schema](#nestedatt--spec--egress--port))

 <a id="nestedatt--spec--egress--port"></a>